2026 U.S. Army T2COM Best Squad Competition

-Support cadre survey lanes and obstacles for the U.S. Army Transformation and Training Command (T2COM) Best Squad Competition, Fort Polk, Louisiana, May 1, 2026.
-Scheduled May 4-6, the annual competition will challenge participants' endurance, resilience and tactical mastery.
+Soldiers assigned to the Sustainment Center of Excellence arrive at the Alexandria International airport to compete in the U.S. Army Transformation and Training Command (T2COM) Best Squad Competition at Fort Polk, Louisiana, May 2, 2026.
+Eleven teams will compete in the T2COM Best Squad Competition from May 4-6, 2026.
 (U.S. Army video by Spc.
 Nina Cortez)

 |Date Taken: